 Phil Jackson’s Coaching Career

 Phil Jackson always wanted to coach in the National Basketball Association.
-It just took him a few years to go there.
-Then finally, after leading the Albany Patroons for a few seasons, Jackson landed a job with the Chicago Bulls under head coach Doug Collins.
+It just took him a few years to get there.
+Then finally, after leading the Continental Basketball Association’s Albany Patroons for a few seasons, Jackson landed a job with the Chicago Bulls under head coach Doug Collins.

 When Collins was fired in 1989, Jackson was promoted to head coach and began implementing Tex Winter’s triangle offense.
 From there, his career took off in a big-time way.